Overlooking the USS Blue Ridge in the Republic of Korea.

 US NAVY

-In 2012 Robert was recommended for a job at Camp David forecasting the weather for Marine One in direct support of the President of the United States.
-Instead, he decided to make the jump from Operational to Broadcast Meteorology where he could share his love of weather with the world.
+In 2012, Robert was recommended for a prestigious assignment at Camp David, providing weather support for Marine One in direct service to the President of the United States.
+Instead, he chose to transition from operational forecasting to broadcast meteorology, allowing him to share his passion for weather, science, and communication with a global audience.